 When I returned to the US from India, I continued to sing.
 There is something that just comes over me when I sing Gurbani Kirtan.
 I feel calm and relaxed and that is what keeps me connected to my soul, the divine, what the source feels like.

 I still practice this spiritual lifestyle and continued to play throughout my life’s journey.
 Even knowing that my voice is not perfect, the love I have for it drives me forward.
 The creative process of learning something new, working on mashups of different shabds, adding chants to enhance the message and experience has always been a drive for me as well as how deeply I feel peace singing Gurbani Kirtan.
 I sing loud and proud and leave my heart on my harmonium.

 I taught myself how to create tracks on my computer at home, and I enjoyed a new creative process of experiencing and sharing this incredible tool of connecting within.
 One day recently my friend, Jaap Gardner, said, “You know, these are really good.
 I would love to share these with the world.
 Just let me know when you’re ready”.

 I never thought I would share my music, but I believe in the power of these words.
 It goes beyond religion and into the sacredness of the message that remembering the divine in every instance, pain departs and we are filled with peace.

 My music is a celebration of the Sikh teachings that by remembering God in every breath, all pain and suffering depart.
 By recording not only the sacred text of Gurmukhi, but also the English translation, your conscious mind has something to grasp onto to think about, to ruminate.
 Like an affirmation that your soul is speaking to you directly.
-I believe in following your Dharma (your truth) means to listen and follow inwardly and outwardly to universal non denominational laws/principles that govern the entire universe.
+I believe that following your Dharma (your truth) means to listen and follow inwardly and outwardly to universal non denominational laws/principles that govern the entire universe.
 So I decided to go for it.

 Copyright 2013.
 Ravi Khalsa.
 All rights reserved.